 If you really want to see how far my kitchen has come (it was a 1960s rancher style), see the full reveal here.

 Love white kitchens?
-Get more kitchen inspiration here!
+Get more white kitchen inspiration here!

 Need more real life kitchen ideas?
 Find those here.